- 1 How do I get my first driver’s license in Illinois?

 Drivers age 75 and older are required to take a driving test to renew their driver’s licenses; therefore they must visit a Driver Services Facility.

-Do I need an appointment to get a REAL ID in Illinois?
+Do you need a Social Security card to get a driver’s license in Illinois?

-What do I need for proof of residency in Illinois?
+What counts as proof of residency in Illinois?

 State of IL identification card issued by the Secretary of State.
 Utility or rent bills in the parent’s name.
 Residential lease in the parent’s name.
 Property tax bill.